 Any one of us can find ourselves in vulnerable circumstances at any time in our life.
 These circumstances can be triggered by a major life event (for example, the death of a loved one), a health concern or even a lack of confidence in managing money.

 Here at Strabens Hall, we want to ensure that you always achieve the best possible outcome for your wealth.
-We know, recognise that when you are in vulnerable circumstances, you may be more likely to make poor decisions or be susceptible to mis-selling.
+We recognise that when you are in vulnerable circumstance, you may be more likely to make poor decisions.

 In this blog post, we talk about the steps that we take to provide you with a safe, supportive, and fair environment in which you can confidently make sound financial decisions.

 Before discussing how we support you, it is important to first understand what vulnerable circumstances are.
 As explained by the Financial Conduct Authority, the four key drivers of such circumstances include:

 The death of a loved one, a divorce / relationship breakdown or the loss of income are common examples.

 Examples of health concerns can include health conditions and illnesses that make managing day-to-day activities difficult.
 Gambling addictions and substance abuse are also covered within this category.

 - Financial Resilience